Angela Merkel meets Joe Biden: The message is harmony | DW | 13.07.2021

 In a statement sent to DW, foreign policy expert Alexander Graf Lambsdorff of Germany's pro-business liberals writes that Washington views Germany's government rather critically.
 This is due to "Merkel's business-focused approach to China, which angers Washington."
 In addition, he says, Germany is regarded as unreliable over its ties to Russia, with the Baltic Sea Nord Stream 2 pipeline drawing cross-party condemnation in the US.

-Presently, the US and Germany are not so much inseparable allies, but rather political partners with a set a shared interests.
+Presently, the US and Germany are not so much inseparable allies, but rather political partners with a set of shared interests.

 The US is keen to know it can rely on an influential and stable European partner in times of geopolitical change.
 That is why, Alexander Graf Lambsdorff says, the US greatly values a strong bilateral partnership with Germany.